Campbell-Muscle-Lab/FiberSim/docs/pages/code_validation/actin/actin.md

 ## Instructions

-Before proceeding, make sure that you have followed the [installation instructions](../../installation/installation.html) and that you already tried to run the [getting started demos](../../demos/getting_started/getting_started.html).
+Before proceeding, make sure that you have followed the [installation instructions](../../installation/installation.html) and that you already tried to run the [single trials demos](../../demos/single_trials/single_trials.html).

 ### Getting ready